rkumar/atp-tennis/README.md

 - Jeff's `tourney_id` also differs from ATP in 2 cases at least.
 I am going forward using ATP's `tourney_id.`
 - I have not yet included Davis Cup data.
 It's not there on the ATP site, I'll have to look for it.
 It's not on my list of priorities.
 - Going forward, I am not sure how long I will continue updating this.
 That is because the data format is not too helpful.
 For example, I cannot calculate how many aces a player has.
 All the match_stats are stored in a match in a format that does not allow this.
 I am not sure what the purpose of the existing format is.
 This data should be stored against player_id and match, so that we can total based on year, season, surface, event etc for a player, or event etc.
-- i have added some data in my parsed files such as number of sets player, number of tiebreaks.
+- i have added some data in my parsed files such as number of sets played, number of tiebreaks.
 This will not reflect in the generated CSV since that has to be updated in the existing database.

 I will prepare data for 2016 and 2017, but beyond that depends on whether others are interested, and how much work is involved.
 I have data for 2016 ready but this has to be checked.